About FaceLift Surgery

 For a very general list of things to do to adequately prepare your body for surgery, please visit Preparing for Cosmetic/Plastic Surgery.
 This list, however, is not exhaustive.

-Following a FaceLift Surgery
+Following the Surgery

 Healing is gradual.
 Most patients need 10-14 days off work for the bruising and swelling to subside.
 A special compression garment is worn for 2-3 weeks around the head and neck to help reduce this.
 In some cases, patients may also have drainage tubes to prevent fluid accumulation and will be removed in a few days after surgery.